robertjanes/Glyphs-Scripts/README.md

 #### VariableFontExportWithDecomposeComponents !!!Use at own risk!!!
 Exports the font as a variable font with decomposed components.

+#### Center Align Anchors
+Align all the selected anchors to the center of the layer.

 ## Running Glyphs Filters in scripts

 #### Roughen